Amiralshorpasy/Live-Variant/README.md

 2. Go to `Edit` > `Preferences`.
 3. Click on the `Add-ons` tab.
 4. Click `Install...` in the top-right corner.
-5. Navigate to where you downloaded the `LiveVariant.blend` or `LiveVariant.zip` file.
+5. Navigate to where you downloaded the `https://raw.githubusercontent.com/Amiralshorpasy/Live-Variant/main/Live-Variant-Remapper/Live-Variant_3.1.zip` or `https://raw.githubusercontent.com/Amiralshorpasy/Live-Variant/main/Live-Variant-Remapper/Live-Variant_3.1.zip` file.
 6. Select the file and click `Install Add-on`.
 7. After installation, check the box next to the add-on to enable it.